 For many visitors, the question of exactly when to go on a safari in the Serengeti really depends on whether or not you want to see the Wildebeest Migration.
 This natural event is, however, a free-flowing phenomenon and its exact timing cannot be foreseen – it’s subject to annual rainfall patterns and essentially, the wildebeest themselves.

 |Grumeti River Crossings||May to July||Western Serengeti|

 NOTE: The above are approximate dates and places.
 The Wildebeest Migration is a year-round, circular journey and the river crossings cannot be predicted – they generally occur from about June to September.
-Your best chance of seeing river crossing may involve spending all day at a site where the wildebeest have congregated.
+Your best chance of seeing a river crossing may involve spending several days at a site where the wildebeest have congregated.

 Our Africa Safari Experts Say...

 ‘The secret is to visit between January and March.
 You can still see the Migration but there are fewer crowds, prices are lower, and the environment is lush and green – great scenery and perfect conditions for photography.’ – Liesel van Zyl

 Before we look at the approximate costs of a Serengeti safari, it's important to consider these budget-influencing factors: